 My favorite place to be in the whole world is sitting around the dining room table with my family.
 I especially like it when we’re enjoying a meal together.
 But sometimes we’re talking about work.
 And sometimes we’re arguing about work.
 The lines between family and work get blurred occasionally when you run a family business.

-For the past twenty five years, my husband and I have run a small pool service business in sunny Florida.
+For the past twenty-five years, my husband and I have run a small pool service business in sunny Florida.
 Our daughters have been involved in the business in one capacity or another.
 We’ve also had plenty of friends and neighbors work with us over the years.
 It’s been tricky at times working so closely with loved ones, but it’s definitely been worth it.
 There’s nothing better than sharing your everyday life with your favorite people.

 - Mind your manners: Be kind.
 Be courteous.
 Be polite.
 I know this seems like common sense 101, but let’s face it: we all know, unfortunately, this isn’t always easy.
-We tend to take out our frustrations on the ones closest to us and the more time we spend together, the more true this may become.
+We tend to take out our frustrations on the ones closest to us and the more time we spend together, the truer this may become.
 Take care of what’s most important.
 I like the way author Danielle LaPorte puts it, “Good Manners=Good Karma.”

 - Speak up: If something is bothering you and you want to talk about it with the person the issue involves—do it.
 Think about what it is that you want to say first, but then say it.
 It doesn’t matter if it’s a work issue or it’s a personal issue, it’s best to clear the air.
 Also, when you spend a lot of time with people, you sometimes think they have the ability to read your mind.
 This isn’t a good strategy at work.
 Some tasks will either fall through the cracks while other tasks may be repeated.
 JUST SAY IT.
 OUT LOUD.